Fetch Score Data

 What is score data?

-How to interpret score data?
+How should I interpret score data?

 {